nicboi1/RosehackDiner/README.md

 # 1/16/20

 # What is the Game #
 A text based game where the user serves food according to the customer order, if they have the correct amount of ingredients.
 Every 5 customers there is a chance to restock 3 ingredients.
-The user starts out with 5 stars, and loses a star when they cannot provide a meal ordered.
+The user starts out with 3 stars, and loses a star when they cannot provide a meal that is ordered.
 The game is over when the player reaches 0 stars.
 The score is the number of people that are correctly served.

 # Code